LEA Program Overview

-The LEA Medi-Cal Billing Option Program was established in 1993 in conjunction with the California Department of Education (CDE).
-It is authorized under California’s Welfare and Institutions Code 14132.06.
-Reimbursement is based upon a “fee-for-service” model.
-School expenditures for services rendered are reimbursed at 50% of cost.
+The LEA Medi-Cal Billing Option Program was established in 1993, in collaboration with the California Department of Education (CDE), to fund Healthy Start Programs.
+It is authorized under California’s Welfare and Institutions Code section 14132.06, and reimbursement is based upon a “fee-for-service” model.

-- Allow LEAs to become Medi-Cal providers and bill the Medi-Cal program for the health services provided by employed or contracted medical professionals.
+To allow LEAs to become Medi-Cal providers and bill the Medi-Cal program for certain health related assessments and services provided to beneficiaries by qualified medical professionals.

 The services are delivered through the LEAs.
-The LEAs either employ practitioners who provide the services on site, or transports the recipients to local practitioners they contract with.
-Providers of TCM services are limited to Local Governmental Agencies (counties and chartered cities) under contract with DHCS, as identified in the California State Plan.
+The LEAs either employ practitioners who provide the services on site, or use practitioners under contract with the LEA.

 The LEA Medi-Cal Billing Option Program is funded with a combination of local and federal Title XIX (Medicaid) funds.
 Claims are filed using the traditional Medi-Cal fee-for-service system through the Department of Health Care Services (DHCS) fiscal intermediary.
 LEAs pay for the services and are reimbursed the federal funds, at 50% of cost, for each individual service; therefore, there is no State General Fund expense for this program.